dplanitzer/Serena/Commands/shell/docs/Commands.md

 * `disk_path`: a path to a disk driver (typically found in `/dev/hw`)

+## `disk fsid`

+Prints the globally unique filesystem id of the filesystem on which the current working directory resides if no path is provided, or the filesystem id of the filesystem on which the file/directory resides to which the provided path points.

+### Signature

+`disk fsid [path]`

+### Parameters

+* `path`: a path to a file or directory

 ## `disk mount`

 Mounts the filesystem stored on a disk and makes it accessible at the directory designated by the `--at` switch.
 Applications are able to access the filesystem once the mount operation has successfully completed.